top of page

 • Where do I buy Pudding Press Ltd Books?

-We sell our books in all regular formats including physical copies and ebooks.
-We're happy that with our new store launch in 2019, we also provide a free ebook of your choice (epub or PDF) when you buy a physical copy from us.
-We also sell ebooks separately in our store.
+We sell our books in all regular formats including physical copies and sometimes ebooks.
 Two other popular ebook stores are Amazon Kindle and Apple iBooks.
 You can purchase our books from these stores in their respective formats.
 The best place to buy the hard and paper back copies of our books is from our online store on this site.
-Our books are also on all the main book lists, so you should be able to buy them from your local bookstore, although some times this can involve a wait.
+Our books are also on all the main book lists, so you should be able to buy them from your local bookstore, although sometimes this can involve a wait.
 We are a tiny press so work with a range of different printing solutions but usually print in small quantities.
 As we're also the main distributer for our books, an accurate retail stock quantitiy is usually shown next to the product in out store.

 • Are you taking writer submissions?